0 Products

 Breweries of all sizes can benefit from offering seasonal beers.
 For microbreweries, however, summer beers are a pivotal opportunity to increase consumer engagement, differentiate their brand, and boost sales during peak consumption season.

-Mintel says that despite consumers often having established beer favorites, growing demographics like to discover new and unique flavor combinations.
+Mintel explains that despite consumers often having established beer favorites, growing demographics like to discover new and unique flavor combinations.
 Specifically, “33% of 22-34 year old beer consumers in the US say they like to buy seasonal and limited-edition offerings.”²

 So… what makes a successful summer beer?

 If some of the demand for summer beer comes from “novelty” or “innovation,” then it’s important to remember that the next IT beer might be something no one has ever thought of.
 Between shifting consumer preferences and advancements in beverage flavoring technology, the summer beer possibilities are constantly expanding.
-There are, however, three key features that tend to define popular summer beers.

 The combination of warmer temperatures and the increased number of social gatherings make summer an optimal season for enjoying beer.
 From the local brewpub patio to various outdoor occasions like grilling and tailgating, there are numerous occasions for enjoying a beer, and lighter beers tend to be easier to drink during all this socializing.